David Jordan teaching grants

 The David Jordan teaching grant scheme is intended to support individuals that focus predominantly or exclusively on higher education teaching.
 Funds of up to £10,000 are available for a 12 month period, to allow grant holders to carry out a piece of educational research or to develop an educational resource that is relevant to physiology.
 In return for the support we ask that the resource be made available to The Society for wider dissemination.

 Costs associated with attendance at conferences (travel, accommodation, registration), personal salary and also office expenses (e.g. photocopying, stationery, telephone costs) are not covered by the grant.
 However funds can be used by the grant holder to buy time out of their teaching.

-The closing date for the 2014 scheme is 28 February.
-Application should be completed using the online form.
+Applications have been reopened for the 2014 scheme, which will close on 1 October.
+Applications should be completed using the online form.

 The small print

 Applicants must be in the early stage of their career or have limited experience of curriculum development, educational research or scholarship of teaching and learning.
 Preference will be given to applicants in the first 5 years of their career in HE or those within the first 5 years of shifting the focus of their contract to teaching and learning.
 Applicants must have a PhD and at least 3 years of assured funding in a teaching-focused position after the date of the award.
 Physiologists at any stage of their career are eligible.

 Applicants can either be an Ordinary or Affiliate Member of The Society, or have previously presented a talk or a poster at a Society meeting.
 Applications from non-members need to be sponsored by an Ordinary Member of The Society.